-The Budget Plan includes significant resources, \$6.2 million, for FY 2018-19 for projects and designates nearly \$625,000 (FY 2018-19) toward the \$154 million CIP needs identified for upcoming years.
+The Budget Plan includes significant resources, \$6.20 million, for FY 2018-19 for projects and designates nearly \$625,000 (FY 2018-19) toward the \$154 million CIP needs identified for upcoming years.
 A complete list of CIP projects can be found on page xii of this letter and are detailed further beginning on page 62 of the budget document.

-Personnel costs are \$9.85 million for FY 2018-19.
-For FY 2018-19, one additional full time position is included in the Budget Plan for the environmental program, with a corresponding reduction of part time positions of 1.00 full time equivalent.
-An additional personnel change is the funding of the Engineering Manager position for only seven months of the year to focus on special projects prior to retirement.
+Personnel costs are \$10.16 million for FY 2018-19.
+For FY 2018-19, the Deputy General Manager position has been reclassified as Assistant General Manager, and one additional Assistant General Manager has been added.
+The position of Chief Engineer has been added, the positions of Deputy General Manager/Groundwater Resources Manager and Environmental Planning and Conservation Manager have been removed, and the Engineering Manager position has been funded for only seven months of the year to focus on special projects prior to retirement.
+In addition, one full time Field Technician position is included in the Budget Plan for the environmental program, with a corresponding reduction of part time positions of 1.00 full time equivalent.
 A more comprehensive list of staffing levels is located on page 9 of the budget.